Blog: Déposé No. 9846: Watches with handles

 Curved lugs or "handles"

 In 1903, the Anglo-Swiss company Dimier Brothers registered a design of a wristwatch with fixed wire lugs and a leather strap.
-This is the earliest documented evidence seen of watches with wire lugs and one piece leather strap.
+This is the earliest documentary evidence seen of watches with wire lugs and one piece leather straps.

 Dimier Frères & Cie had offices in la Chaux-de-Fonds and London.
 The London company, Dimier Brothers & Co., from 1868 were important watch importers, You can read more about the London company of Dimier Brothers on my Sponsors Marks page at Dimier Brothers & Co. .

-Déposé is shorthand for Modèle Déposé, which is Swiss/French for ‘Registered Design’, a design that was registered with a government office in order to provide copyright protection.
+Déposé is short for Modèle Déposé, which is Swiss/French for ‘Registered Design’, a design that was registered with a government office in order to provide copyright protection.

 An author's or designer's legal copyright exists for designs whether they are registered or not, but it can be difficult to prove without evidence of the date the design was created; hence, an entry in a register is a useful official record.
-NB: a "Registered Design" is not the same as a "Patent", which is something quite different.
+A modèle déposé is a register of a design, a pattern or appearance of an item.
+It is not a patent, a patent is granted for a novel concept which does not have a specific embodiment.

-The picture to the right here shows the official Swiss register entry for Modèle Déposé No. 9846.
+The picture to the right here shows the official Swiss record for Modèle Déposé No. 9846.
 It is dated 29 July 1903.
-As you can see, the description is very short compared to that of a patent: it simply says "Montre à bracelet-courroie" or "Wristwatch with bracelet-belt" and shows a picture of the design.
-That's it; that is the full entry.
+The description is very short compared to that of a patent, because it is the representation of the design that is being recorded.
+The description simply says ‘Montre à bracelet-courroie’ or ‘Wristwatch with bracelet-belt’ and shows a picture of the design.

 British Registered Design 405488, February 1903

 The period of copyright protection afforded by the British registration was initially five years.
-This was twice extended under the provisions of the Patents and Designs Act 1907 for two further periods of five years each, taking the period of protection up to February 1918.
+This was twice extended, as allowed under the section 53 of the Patents and Designs Act 1907, on 23 January 1908 and 17 May 1912, for two further periods of five years each, taking the period of protection up to May 1917.

 RD 499803 buckle design